Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 * (required) `tasks` is an array of tasks to add to the job.
   * (optional) `id` is the task id.
 Note that if the task `id` is null or empty then a generic task id will be assigned.
-The generic task id is formatted as `dockertask-NNN` where `NNN` starts from `000` and is increased by 1 for each task added to the same job.
+The generic task id is formatted as `dockertask-NNNNN` where `NNNNN` starts from `00000` and is increased by 1 for each task added to the same job.
+If there are more than `99999` autonamed tasks in a job then the numbering is not padded for tasks exceeding 5 digits.
   * (optional) `depends_on` is an array of task ids for which this container invocation (task) depends on and must run to successful completion prior to this task executing.